kugendran-naidoo/QTopoQA/qtdaqa/new_dynamic_features/graph_builder2/README.module.architecture.md

 - Follow the existing pattern: define `_metadata`, implement `validate_params`, register with `@register_feature_module`, provide the stage method (extract/generate/build), and document parameters/defaults.
 - Keep params YAML-friendly (primitives/lists), and ensure `validate_params` handles coercion and range checks.
 - Add descriptive `summary` and `description` for `--list-modules` and README/catalog generation.
+- After registering a new module, sanity-check that it appears in `--list-modules` and in the `--create-feature-config --include-alternates` output, and add a minimal test covering metadata/feature_dim for regression.

 ## Planned (not implemented yet)
 - Edge aggregation modules that reuse per-residue topology to build relational edge features without rerunning persistence: